HumphreyCurtis/GuardianCycle/portfolio/project-evaluation.md

 #### Working Practices

-Finally, it almost goes without explicitly saying that [GitHub] (https://github.com/HumphreyCurtis/GuardianCycle), was invaluable for the team’s ability to co-work whilst working apart from each other as it enabled us to pull and run code written by other group members.
+Finally, it almost goes without explicitly saying that [GitHub](https://github.com/HumphreyCurtis/GuardianCycle), was invaluable for the team’s ability to co-work whilst working apart from each other as it enabled us to pull and run code written by other group members.
 We have all gained much from using GitHub as a commutative and for many of us, this was the first time working as part of a team that used GitHub.
 In reflection, we ought to have set up individual repositories instead of using one Master branch.
 This oversight certainly was partially due to our inexperience using GitHub as a team and would have proved useful for better collaboration if individuals had been able to push what they were working on and other team members take a look at changes before deciding what would be pushed to the master branch.
 Moving forward, we know to set up individual repositories early on but otherwise, we managed to work together very well despite the remote-working practises we had to unexpectedly adapt to.

 #### Conclusion